 Since cementing her place in the Australian top 5 at the start of 2014, Perry has faced more balls per dismissal (104.95) than any other player and averages an incredible 83.23.
 In home ODIs during that period, she has made 12 half-centuries in 14 innings, amassing 902 runs at an even more eye-popping 112.75.
 Perry’s career average of 95.00 in successful ODI chases also points to her cool head under pressure.
 Her strong technique and exceptional temperament make Perry the favourite to bring up a century in the Ashes Test.

 In Lanning’s absence, Perry may be required to score at a higher rate than she ordinarily does for Australia.
 While better known for clockwork consistency rather than lightning scoring, she has the ability to dramatically go up the gears when needed.
-In the Kia Super League for example, Perry has the highest strike rate (228.57) of any batsman during the death overs, hitting boundaries at a rate of one every 2.55 balls faced.
+In the Kia Super League for example, Perry has the highest strike rate (224.56) of any batsman to have faced over 10 balls during the death overs, hitting boundaries at a rate of one every 2.59 balls faced during that period of the innings.

 In Test cricket, Perry has the 7th best bowling average (16.11) of all time (min.
 1000 balls bowled), making her the highest ranked current player on the list.